Advantage and disadvantage in Baldur's Gate 3 explained

 - Ranged attacks made on enemies while you are in an enemy's melee range.

-Of course, these are just a few examples of a lot of occurrences of things that can alter the rolls you make.
+Of course, these are just a few examples of a lot of the types of things that can alter the rolls you make.
 However, you'll be able to see if you have advantage or disadvantage on the check before you commit to making it, so use that to help decide what you do!

 © 12DOVE.
 Not to be reproduced without permission